pomutree/external_links_in_new_window/README.markdown

 Make external & attachment links open in new browser windows.
 Redmine's own links are still opened in the same (application) window.

+(The original version, from which this one was forked off, opened new windows for Redmine's own site-local links, too.)

 No configuration, no DB dependency.

 ### Compatibility

-Tested with Redmine 2.3.1. and Redmine 4.0.3
+Tested with Redmine 2.3.1. and Redmine 4.0.3.

-The base version (which opened new windows for various Redmine-local links, too), was tested with Redmine 0.9.6, 1.0.5, 2.1.0, but this update made too many small changes, so regression testing would be needed!
+(The original one was also tested with Redmine 0.9.6, 1.0.5, 2.1.0, but this one changed a few things, so there may be problems on those old versions.)

-Note: this vairant is incompatible with the original (base) version -- only one will work, if both are installed.
+Note: this one is also incompatible with the original plugin: if both are installed, only one will work.
 (But they will not crash, as I changed the relevant identifiers to avoid collisions.)

 ### Installation